MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 ### Refresh Token

 A refresh token is used to retrieve new access tokens.
 Refresh tokens have a default expiration of 30 days after a user signs into the designated userpool.
 This can be manually configured while creating an app for the userpool.

-When a refresh token expires, the the user must re-authenticate by signing in again.
+When a refresh token expires, the user must re-authenticate by signing in again.

 ## Lambda Authorizer

 There are two types of Lambda Authorizers, `REQUEST` based and `TOKEN` based.
-In this write up we'll only look at the latter.
+This write up focuses on the latter.

 A token based lambda authorizer receives the caller's identity in the form of a bearer token included in the request's header section while a request based lambda authorizer receives the caller's identity in a combination of headers and query string parameters.

-When a request is received by an API gateway instance that is configured to use a lambda authorizer (`TOKEN`) for authorization purposes, the `bearer token` contained in the request header is forwarded to the lambda authorizer for verification.
-The forwarded payload is a JSON object that assumes the structure shown in the sample input provided below.
+When a request is received by an API gateway instance that is configured to use a `TOKEN` lambda authorizer for authorization purposes, the `bearer token` contained in the request header is forwarded to the lambda authorizer for verification.
+The forwarded payload is a JSON object that assumes a structure similar to the one shown in the `Input Sample` code block shown below .

 ###### Lambda Authorizer Input Sample